 Digital technology enables somebody to come between us and the customer while replacing us entirely.

 Pretty dramatic, I’d say.

-When trends, dreaming, brutal reality, and paranoia have been looked at, it’s time for tough decisions: prioritizing and prioritizing.
+When trends, dreaming, brutal reality and paranoia have been looked at, it’s time for tough decisions: prioritizing and prioritizing.
 What big things should we be doing?

-One can say that every task we do is a lever that can be small, medium-sized or really big.
+One can say that every task we do is a lever that can be small, medium-sized, or really big.
 The question is about which choices we make, strategy means choices.

 Will we focus on the same core business also in the future, or do we need to move onward higher up in the value chain?
 What transformation awaits us and when will it take place?
-It’s certain a transformation will happen, but what is it and when will it take place?
+It’s certain that a transformation will happen, but what is it and when will it take place?
 Will our values and culture work in the future as well?

 Stradigo is a brand owned by Rdigo Oy (Business-ID: 2120844-1).